 Number of awards: 1

-Beginning in 2011, Mr. Robert Toal provided an annual contribution of $1,000 to offer the Margaret Toal Scholarship in Voice for students in the Desautels Faculty of Music at the University of Manitoba.
-In 2018, an endowment fund was established with a bequest of $20,000.
+Beginning in 2011, Mr. Robert Toal provided an annual contribution to the Margaret Toal Scholarship in Voice for students in the Desautels Faculty of Music at the University of Manitoba.
+In 2018, an endowment fund was established.
 Each year, beginning in 2020-21, the available annual income will be offered to one undergraduate student who:

 1. is enrolled full-time (minimum 80% course load) in the Desautels Faculty of Music, in a Bachelor of Music program;